 In February 2015, three Muslim university students - Deah Shaddy Barakat, Yusor Mohammad Abu-Salha and Razan Mohammad Abu-Salha - were shot and killed by a neighbour in Chapel Hill, North Carolina.

-A report published in May by the Bridge Initiative, a research project at Georgetown University, found that Muslims were between six and nine times more likely to be attacked in 2015 than the period following the September 11 attacks in 2001.
+A report published in May by the Bridge Initiative, a research project at Georgetown University, found that Muslims were between six and nine times more likely to be attacked in 2015 than in the period following the September 11 attacks in 2001.

 After Trump called for the closure of mosques in December 2015, the number of attacks against Muslims "initially tripled with nearly half of those attacks directed against mosques", the report states.